Creating tools for Developers

 You can’t be Extra if you’re not also Basic.

-fn print(#text: String) => System.Console.Stdout.write(text <> "\n") -- Suck it Java
+fn print(# text: String) => System.Console.Stdout.write(text .. "\n") -- Suck it Java

 print("hello")

-arguments, but still allow for positional arguments when the argument name isn’t
+Positional arguments require the # prefix.
+I wanted to encourage named arguments, but still allow for positional arguments when the argument name isn’t necessary.

 Named Arguments